Skip to content

 sudo systemctl status pgwatch

-After initial verification that all works it's usually good idea to set verbosity back to default by removing the verbose flag.
+After initial verification that all works, it's usually good idea to set verbosity back to default by removing the --log-level=debug flag.

 2. Monitor the console or log output for any problems